mlindgren/blog-archive/source/_posts/2015-01-04-be-a-communications-consequentialist.markdown

 > get over 1,000 words, I look for ways to trim them or break them into separate
 > posts.

-Good advice, although I think the point long posts may be more or less appropriate for different audiences is underemphasized.
+Good advice, although I think the point that long posts may be more or less appropriate for different audiences is underemphasized.
 Personally, I quite enjoy the occasional 10,000 word epic.